 What's even worse, stress can affect your insulin and blood sugar levels, which eventually leads to diabetes.
 When you are stressed, your body produces more cortisol, a hormone that increases blood pressure, causes muscles to tense, and increases your heartbeat.

 At the same time, cortisol influences another hormone called glucagon, which triggers the liver to release more glucose into the bloodstream in anticipation of action.
-While this response can have its advantages in a flight-or-fight scenario, this can be damaging for anyone with prediabetes.
+While this response can have its advantages in a flight-or-fight scenario.